This moist, rich buttermilk chocolate cake is fudgy, tender, made in one bowl, and topped with a glossy chocolate frosting.

 Ingredients

-Before you start to make this chocolate cake with buttermilk recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.
+Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

 Full measurements are in the recipe card below.

-Flour– we used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.
+Flour– I used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.

-Granulated sugar– we like to use granulated sugar, also the most common sugar used in baking.
+Granulated sugar– I like to use granulated sugar, also the most common sugar used in baking.
 Caster sugar will work great as well.

-Vegetable oil – we used vegetable oil for this recipe. canola oil will work great for this recipe.
+Vegetable oil – I used vegetable oil for this recipe.
+Canola oil will work great for this recipe.

-Eggs- To give the cake a good structure.
+Eggs- to give the cake a good structure.
 Make sure you’re using room-temperature eggs.

 Buttermilk- gives the cake extra moisture.
 You can make your own buttermilk if you don’t have one on hand.
 Simply mix a cup of milk with a tablespoon of vinegar or lemon juice and let it sit for at least 10 minutes.